esphome/esphome-docs/esphomeyaml/changelog/index.rst

 New Features
 ------------

+- Compiling for ESP32s is now possible on RPis

 - :doc:`GPIO Switches </esphomeyaml/components/switch/gpio>` now have a ``power_on_value`` option which will
   initialize the state of the switch very early in the boot process. (`#207 <https://github.com/OttoWinter/esphomelib/pull/207>`__, `#55 <https://github.com/OttoWinter/esphomedocs/pull/55>`__)